Wild Atlantic Way Boot Camp

 I should have known that I was way out of my league when I found out the company was owned and operated by Mary & Jamie Young.
 Yes, the same Jamie Young, Gaelforce founder, who sails to Greenland on his Killary Flyer to climb icebergs and who is renowned in the documentary A Greenland Story.
 Definitely an adventure seeker, trailblazer and has a list of expeditionary thrill seeking achievements longer than your arm (especially mine) like kayaking around Cape Horn and soloing twice across the Atlantic.

-It did turn out to have a gourmet twist as every evening the dinners able to claim a star ratings!
+It did turn out to have a gourmet twist as every evening the dinner tables could claim a star rating!
 One especially lovely night was spent at Lough Inagh Lodge, close to heaven after a 10 kilometer hike through the muck chasing sheep.
 Another amusement was sailing out to Inisbofin Island, the last stop before finding Northern America!
 Bia Bo Finne Food festival – offers a taste of Inisbofin which is why we went, but it turns out there is so much more.
 A walking loop of the island has you climbing rock face cliffs, pristine white sand beaches, St Coleman’s Abbey and other monastic site all with our local story teller of historical tidbits and legends.
 Glad that I didn’t miss this treasure in the middle of the sea.

 But the pot of gold was just around the corner and I didn’t need a leprechaun to find it!
 The sign read, Connemara Seaweed Baths.
 Oh my dear, detoxifying, seaweed, saltwater steaming hot soaking bath full of minerals and nutrients was calling out… the choice was lunch or the baths.